 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems (for example failed IT systems, or fraud perpetrated by a UBS employee), or from external causes, whether deliberate, accidental or natural.
-It is inherent in all of the Bank's activities.
-Operational risks are monitored and, to the extent possible, controlled and mitigated.
-The Bank's approach to operational risk is not designed to eliminate risk altogether but, rather, to contain risks within levels deemed acceptable by senior management.
+Operational risks are monitored and, to the extent possible, controlled and mitigated to levels considered acceptable by senior management.